Divyesh06/Anvil-Error-Tracker/README.md

 ## How to Contribute

 To contribute to this library, you can create a fork of this repository, edit it in the Anvil Editor, and submit a pull request.
+You can also contribute to the Error Tracker Dependency - https://github.com/Divyesh06/Anvil-Error-Tracker-Dependency